 Select the Workflows tab from the sidebar, and click Create New Workflow.
 Give your Workflow a name, and then name your Input object (for most workflows, the Input is a Customer, but you can also use Transactions, Applications, or whatever you want).
 When you're ready click Next.

-You'll end up with a basic Workflow with an Input block and an Output block.
+You'll end up with a basic Workflow with an Input block and nothing else.
 Now, let's get oriented!

 The middle of the Workflow Editor is taken up by the Graph.
 This is the visual display of how your Workflow will progress.
 You can add new Logic Blocks from the Blocks Drawer on the right of the Graph.